 Now that you’ve committed to hosting the big turkey dinner, jot down the names of people who you want to attend the party, and send out invitations to everyone on the guest list.
 You can go old school and mail handwritten invitations, or if the crowd is technologically savvy, you can send everyone an e-vite.
-Some important details to include in the invitations are the date and time of the party, your address and the best way to contact you for RSVPs.
+Some important details to include in the invitations are the date and time of the party, your address and the best way to contact you for RSVPs and dietary needs.
 Feel free to infuse the invitations with creative wording or fun designs.

 After you send out the invites, it's time to get organized.
 Put a pen to paper and outline the following details: